akshiiitt/highlighterExtensionNotion/INSTALLATION.md

 3. Name it "Text Highlighter"
 4. Copy the token (starts with `secret_`)

-### Create Notion Database:
+### Prepare a Notion Page (not a database):
-1. Create a new Notion page
+1. Create or open a Notion page where highlights should be stored
-2. Type `/database` and select "Table - Inline"
-3. Add these columns:
-   - **Title** (already exists - Title type)
-   - **Content** (Text type)
-   - **URL** (URL type)
-   - **Date** (Date type)
-4. Click "Share" → "Invite" → Select your integration
+2. Click "Share" → "Invite" → Select your integration to grant access
-5. Copy database ID from URL (32-character string after the last `/`)
+3. Copy the page ID (32 characters).
+Hyphens are okay; the extension accepts both.

 ### Configure Extension:
-1. Click the extension icon in Chrome toolbar
+1. Go to chrome://extensions → Details for this extension → Extension options
-2. Paste your Notion token
+2. Paste your Notion token (`secret_...`)
-3. Paste your database ID
+3. Paste your Notion page ID (with or without hyphens)
-4. Click "Save Configuration"
+4. Click Save
-5. You should see "✅ Notion connection successful!"

 ## Step 3: Test It Out

 1. Go to any webpage with text
 2. Select some text
-3. Click the "💡 Highlight & Save" button that appears
+3. Right-click → "Highlight & Save to Notion"
-4. Text should be highlighted and saved to Notion!
+4. The selection is highlighted and appended as a paragraph to your Notion page

 ## Troubleshooting

-- **No button appears**: Refresh the page after installing
+- **Context menu not visible**: Ensure you selected text; reload the page after installing
-- **Notion error**: Check token and database ID are correct
+- **Notion error**: Check token and page ID in Options, and that the page is shared with the integration
-- **Permission error**: Make sure database is shared with integration
+- **Permission error**: Share the page with your integration in Notion

 ## Professional Git Workflow Used